-Even if your current opener is functioning, you may be ready for an upgrade.
+Even if your current opener is functioning, you may be ready for an upgrade with our garage door opener services.
 Innovations in technology have brought advances in automatic door openers that afford a myriad conveniences.
 Examples are compatibility with smart home systems and anti-burglary measures.

 Whether you are trying to replace or install a garage door opener for the first time, you may be wondering what the process entails.
 DIY installation can save you money and be more straightforward than you think, but success depends on several variables, including the extent of structural modifications you have to make.

-The information below will lay out the basic steps of garage door opener installation.
+The information below will lay out the basic steps of garage door opener installation in Katy, TX.
 It will help you decide if you want to tackle the project on your own or call a pro.

 Select the Right Opener

 You may be wondering: How does a garage door opener work?
 The short answer is that it uses an electric motor to run a carriage along a track mounted on the ceiling.
 The carriage attaches to the door with a metal arm that moves it up and down.